Last updated on 01 July 2022 by Robert Bateman (Privacy and Data Protection Research Writer at TermsFeed)

 You'll see the "Consent checkbox" options.
 You can add multiple consent requests here.

 In our example Lead Ad below, we've set up two consent requests:

 The first request is permission to send the user an ebook.
 The user must consent to this in order to click "Submit."
 The second consent request is for email marketing.
 This is optional.

-You also use the "Text" box to add custom disclaimers.
+You can also use the "Text" box to add custom disclaimers.
 You may wish to give a more detailed explanation of how users' data will be processed.
 This might be necessary if you wish to share users' personal information with third parties.
 Or, if you are using your Lead Ad to allow users to enter a competition, you could use this box to explain your Terms and Conditions.

-If you target users in the EEA or UK, you should also add consent checkboxes if you intend to collect Facebook users' personal information for multiple purposes.
+You should also add consent checkboxes if you intend to collect Facebook users' personal information for multiple purposes.